mmichlin66/mimcss/README.md

 * [Quick Start](#quick-start)
 * [Examples](#examples)

-Mimcss is a TypeScript library that allows authoring CSS styles without creating CSS files.
-Instead, the styles are created via TypeScript programming.
-You code your styling rules including CSS tags, classes, animations, media etc. by creating TypeScript classes.
+Mimcss is a TypeScript library that allows authoring CSS styles by writing TypeScript code and without creating CSS files.
+You code your style rules including CSS tags, classes, animations, media etc. by creating TypeScript classes.
 The Mimcss library processes these classes and creates the rules that are inserted into a `<style>` element in the `<head>` of you HTML document.
 As a result, your application or library bundle is self contained and doesn't require a separate CSS bundle.

 ## Motivation
 The goal of the Mimcss library is to support all CSS features in a type-safe and easy-to-use manner.
 There are several distinct areas that Mimcss addresses: